Suzyn Waldman: Yogi BerraGeorge Steinbrenner feud

 In 1985, Yankees owner George Steinbrenner sent his general manager, Clyde King, to fire manager Yogi Berra.
 This greatly angered Berra because in his previous firings, the team owner had personally delivered the news.
 Yogi vowed not to visit Yankee Stadium and not to participate in any Yankee function as long as George Steinbrenner was the owner of the Yankees.
 In 1999, Suzyn Waldman helped arrange a meeting between the two men that brought an end to the 14-year feud.
 Yogi returned on Opening Day of the 1999 season, a day also designated as "Joe DiMaggio Day."

+Awards and honors

+Waldman received an honorary Doctor of Journalism from Simmons University in May 2021.
+She was selected for induction into the Radio Hall of Fame on July 25, 2022.

 Personal life

 In 1996, Waldman was diagnosed with breast cancer.
 She sued Mount Sinai Hospital and two of its pathologists for misdiagnosing her as cancer-free, eventually winning over $2 million in damages from the case.
 While her chemotherapy regimen limited (and eventually ended) her day-to-day role of broadcasting Yankees games on TV, she continued in her role at WFAN throughout her illness.
 Her cancer has been in remission for several years.

-Waldman is currently a resident of Croton-on-Hudson in Westchester County, New York.
+Waldman is a resident of Croton-on-Hudson in Westchester County, New York.

-Waldman received an honorary Doctor of Journalism from Simmons University in May 2021.

-She was selected for induction into the Radio Hall of Fame on July 25, 2022.